Ahmad Elrich

-Ahmad Elrich (أحمد الريش; born 30 May 1981) is an Australian professional association footballer who plays as a right winger for Australian club Parramatta FC.
-Born in Australia to Lebanese parents, Elrich represented his native country internationally, both at youth and senior level.
+Ahmad Elrich (born 30 May 1981) is an Australian professional soccer player who plays as a right winger for Australian club Parramatta FC.

-Elrich played seventeen games for the Australia national soccer team and played for Fulham F.C. in the English Premier League.
-He is the older brother of professional football player Tarek Elrich.
+Elrich played 17 games for the Australia national soccer team and played for Fulham in the Premier League.

 Club career

 Australia

 Elrich began his professional career at the Parramatta Eagles, his home club, being born just west of the club's home ground.

 At the end of his first season with the Eagles, he toured Lebanon with a team of Lebanese-Australians.
 He was offered a contract with Nejmeh SC in Beirut, but declined in favour of returning to Australia.

 Returning to Australia he signed with new NSL club Parramatta Power in the club's inaugural squad.
 Elrich cemented a first-team spot as a free-flowing winger here, including a memorable 2003–04 season where he was one of the league's leading assist getters, and played in the Grand Final at just 22.
 His time at the Parramatta Power was cut short, as the club and NSL met its demise.